dani-lbnl/AI4ALS/README.md

 # AI4ALS
-AI for ALS projects
+AI for ALS research

+This material refers to my presentation at the <a href="https://sites.google.com/lbl.gov/aiml-for-als-research-if/home"> AI/ML for ALS Research Innovation Forum </a> in Aug 11th 2020.

-This material contains accomplishments related to the DOE ASCR ECRP project called Image across Domains, Experiments, Algorithms and Learning (IDEAL), including new ideas about Auto-ML.
+It contains accomplishments related to the DOE ASCR ECRP project called Image across Domains, Experiments, Algorithms and Learning (IDEAL), including new ideas about Auto-ML.
 Besides materials science done at the ALS, this work has also impact to Bioimaging sciences - more info at my <a href="https://github.com/dani-lbnl/wids2020">WiDS'20 keynote</a>.

 <table border="0">
  <tr>